ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

 A capability is a JSON object containing the following properties:

 *   ``"entry_points"`` (mandatory, list of strings).
-Each element is the name of a `driver entry point <driver-entry-points_>`_ or driver entry point family.
+Each element is the name of a `driver entry point <driver-entry-points>` or driver entry point family.
 An entry point is a function defined by the driver.
 If specified, the core will invoke this capability of the driver only when performing one of the specified operations.
 The driver must implement all the specified entry points, as well as the types if applicable.
 *   ``"algorithms"`` (optional, list of strings).
-Each element is an `algorithm specification <algorithm-specifications_>`_.
+Each element is an `algorithm specification <algorithm-specifications>`.
 If specified, the core will invoke this capability of the driver only when performing one of the specified algorithms.
 If omitted, the core will invoke this capability for all applicable algorithms.
 *   ``"key_types"`` (optional, list of strings).
-Each element is a `key type specification <key-type-specifications_>`_.
+Each element is a `key type specification <key-type-specifications>`.
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key types.
 If omitted, the core will invoke this capability of the driver for all applicable key types.
 *   ``"key_sizes"`` (optional, list of integers).
 If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key sizes.
 If omitted, the core will invoke this capability of the driver for all applicable key sizes.
 Key sizes are expressed in bits.
 *   ``"names"`` (optional, object).
 A mapping from entry point names described by the ``"entry_points"`` property, to the name of the C function in the driver that implements the corresponding function.
 If a function is not listed here, name of the driver function that implements it is the driver's prefix followed by an underscore (``_``) followed by the function name.
 If this property is omitted, it is equivalent to an empty object (so each entry point *suffix* is implemented by a function called *prefix*\ ``_``\ *suffix*).
 *   ``"fallback"`` (optional for transparent drivers, not permitted for opaque drivers, boolean).
 If present and true, the driver may return ``PSA_ERROR_NOT_SUPPORTED``, in which case the core should call another driver or use built-in code to perform this operation.
 If absent or false, the driver is expected to fully support the mechanisms described by this capability.
-See the section `Fallback`_ for more information.
+See the section :secref:`fallback` for more information.

 Capability semantics
 ^^^^^^^^^^^^^^^^^^^^

-When the Crypto API implementation performs a cryptographic mechanism, it invokes available driver entry points as described in the section `Driver entry points`_.
+When the Crypto API implementation performs a cryptographic mechanism, it invokes available driver entry points as described in the section :secref:`driver-entry-points`.

 A driver is considered available for a cryptographic mechanism that invokes a given entry point if all of the following conditions are met: